Same-sex marriage law in the United States by territory

 This article summarizes the same-sex marriage laws of states in the United States.
 Via the case Obergefell v.
 Hodges on June 26, 2015, the Supreme Court of the United States legalized same-sex marriage in a decision that applies nationwide, with the possible exception of American Samoa and some Tribal Nations.
-Same-sex marriages are currently licensed and recognized in all U.S. states, District of Columbia, territories, excepting the aforementioned American Samoa and some Native American tribal nations.
+Same-sex marriages are currently licensed and recognized in all U.S. states, the District of Columbia, and all U.S. territories excepting the aforementioned American Samoa, but not in some Native American tribal nations.